VernierST/godirect-examples/python/readme.md

 ### `gdx.stop()`
 - Stop data collection on the selected sensors.
-- Calling the `gdx.stop()` function stops data collection but does not disconnect the sensor, so it is possible to start a new round of data collection.
+- Calling the `gdx.stop()` function stops data collection but does not disconnect the device, so it is possible to start a new round of data collection.

 ### `gdx.close()`
 - Disconnect the Go Direct device from the USB or Bluetooth connection and quit godirect.